Transient tachypnea of the newborn (TTN) is a breathing disorder seen shortly after delivery in early term or late preterm babies.

 TTN; Wet lungs - newborns; Retained fetal lung fluid; Transient RDS; Prolonged transition; Neonatal - transient tachypnea

 Crowley MA.
 Neonatal respiratory disorders.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine: Diseases of the Fetus and Infant.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 74.
+11th ed.
+Philadelphia, PA: Elsevier Saunders; 2020:chap 66.

-Greenberg JM, Narendran V, Schibler KR, Warner BB, Haberman BE.
-Neonatal morbidities of prenatal and perinatal origin.
-In: Creasy RK, Resnick R, Iams JD, Lockwood CJ, Moore TR, Greene MF, eds.
+Greenberg JM, Haberman BE, Narendran V, Nathan AT, Schibler K. Neonatal morbidities of prenatal and perinatal origin.
+In: Creasy RK, Lockwood CJ, Moore TR, Greene MF, Copel JA, Silver RM, eds.
 Creasy and Resnik's Maternal-Fetal Medicine: Principles and Practice.
-7th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 72.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2019:chap 73.